Know before you go! The area’s attractions and events might be altered due to Covid-19. Please plan accordingly.

-While mornings are cool throughout summer months, exposed ridgelines gradually heat up and water is definitely needed by 11 am.
+While mornings are cool throughout the summer months, exposed ridgelines gradually heat up and water is definitely needed by 11 am.
 Keep your eye out for Great Basin Rattlesnakes that tend to blend into trail rocks and dirt.
-Though poisonous, rattlesnakes are rarely aggressive and most bites are caused from the snake being spooked.
+Though poisonous, these rattlesnakes are the puppy dogs of rattlesnakes and are rarely aggressive and most bites are caused by the snake being spooked.
 Please use caution when maneuvering around rattlesnakes and do not harm them.

 Weekday fishing is best accessed through the campgrounds and pull-offs.
-Be respectful of private property and stick to public access to the river.
-Visit the division of wildlife website for “walk in access” areas.
+Be respectful of private property and use designated public access points to the river.
+Visit the division of wildlife website for “walk-in access” areas.